 With a view to create an environment for achieving rapid growth in exports, The Government of India (GoI) announced a Special Economic Zone in the Export -Import Policy 2000.

-Special Economic Zones (SEZs) are specifically delineated duty-free enclaves treated as a foreign territory for the purpose of industrial, service and trade operations, with exemption from customs duties and a more liberal regime in respect of other levies, foreign investment and other transactions.
+Special Economic Zones (SEZs) are specifically delineated duty-free enclaves treated as a foreign territory for the purpose of industrial, service, and trade operations, with exemption from customs duties and a more liberal regime in respect of other levies, foreign investment and other transactions.

-The Government of India (GoI) first introduced the concept of SEZ in the Export -Import Policy 2000 with a view to provide an internationally competitive and hassle free environment for exports.
+As the best tax consultant in Gurgaon, we are here to tell you that the Government of India (GoI) first introduced the concept of SEZ in the Export -Import Policy 2000 with a view to provide an internationally competitive and hassle free environment for exports.
 Since the performance of EPZs fell far short of expectations due to various reasons, the SEZs were conceived as a much larger and more efficient form and the EPZ scheme was replaced with the “SEZ scheme”

 All the existing eight Export Processing Zones located at Kandla and Surat (Gujarat), Cochin (Kerala), Santa Cruz (Maharashtra), Falta (West Bengal), Madras (Tamil Nadu), Visakhapatnam (Andhra Pradesh) and Noida (Uttar Pradesh) were converted into Special Economic Zones.